alex/what-happens-when/README.rst

   need to save all sorts of data locally, such as cookies.
 Browsers also support storage mechanisms such as localStorage, IndexedDB, WebSQL and FileSystem.
+* **Browser Extensions/Add-ons: Browsers often support extensions or add-ons, which are additional software modules that users can install to extend the functionality of the browser.
+These can provide features like ad-blocking, password management, or developer tools.
+* **Cache: Browsers utilize a cache to store previously visited web pages, images, and other resources.
+Caching enables faster loading times by retrieving content from the local cache instead of re-downloading it from the server.
+* **Security Components: Web browsers incorporate various security components to protect users from threats and ensure a safe browsing experience.
+These may include mechanisms for blocking malicious websites, protecting against cross-site scripting (XSS) attacks, and implementing secure protocols like HTTPS.

 HTML parsing
 ------------